ShiyunShao/Terrier/README.md

 # Terrier
-A simple guidence to implement Terrier V5.5 for Information Retrieve
+Hello, here is a simple guidence to implement Terrier V5.5 for Information Retrieve.